 I remember being terrified to walk into that very class, but I did it.
 And little did I know that that very class would (literally) change the course of my life.
 I know I’m not alone in having a fear of public speaking, it’s just knowing how to overcome the fear of public speaking that helps.
 There’s not a one-size-fits-all for everyone, so I wanted to share a bunch of different strategies on overcoming fear of public speaking!

-Is it possible to do?
+Overcoming Fear of Public Speaking is something that people often wonder if it’s possible to do.
 Can you actually get over your public speaking fear?
 I believe you can, if I can do it – anyone can do it!
 I’m not kidding, I was the shiest kid in school – so it’s so crazy to see and think what’s possible.
 You just need to believe in yourself and give yourself the chance.
 Read through these strategies and really determine what would be the best one or ones for you to try out.

-Strategy #1 for How to Overcome the Fear of Public Speaking:
+Strategy #1 for Overcoming Fear of Public Speaking:

 Have a pinpoint spot for yourself.
 What does this mean?
 This was one of the first things I learned in college.
 Whenever you’re about to speak in front of people – even if it’s 3 people – have a point in the room or a point person that you can zero in on.
 I usually pick the wall in the back because people don’t necessarily like having your eyes boring down on them (LOL!), but it’s helpful to be able to zero in one someone or something.
 If you know someone in the room where you’re speaking, even let them know beforehand what your strategy is and let them in-the-know that they will be your point person.
 This makes it easy on you because you’re not focusing your energy on whether everyone is staring at you (because usually they are!) and you can concentrate on our message and not the people.